Military History Talk– Sandakan

 Tuesday 8 April, 6:15pm.
 1000 POWs Sandakan death marches

-Between late January and June 1945, more than 1000 emaciated allied prisoners of war set out under Japanese guard from Sandakan POW Camp, in British North Borneo, to walk 250 kilometres through the jungle to the village of Ranau.
-These forced marches became known as the Sandakan Death Marches, from which only six would survive after escaping.
-None of the 1400 POWs who remained at Sandakan was alive at war's end.
+During 1945 more than a thousand emaciated prisoners of war (POW) set out under Japanese guard from Sandakan POW Camp, in what became known as the Sandakan Death Marches, of which only six survived after escaping.
+None of the fourteen hundred POWs who remained at Sandakan was alive at war's end.
 Two of the men who died were Greenwich locals and friends.

 Historian and researcher Lynette Ramsay Silver AM MBE will discuss Sandakan, the marches, and the events before, and after, these horrific incidents.
 Lynette, author of Sandakan: A Conspiracy of Silence and Blood Brothers, has established the route taken by the soldiers, through the jungle to Ranau.